 Somewhere in the middle of nowhere in Sikkim

-The slopy terrains and harsh weather make it almost impossible to have a train route and a commercial airport.
+Sikkim’s sloppy terrains and harsh weather make having a train route and a commercial airport almost impossible.
 So the nearest airport and train station is at Siliguri in West Bengal state, which is 115km from Sikkim’s capital Gangtok.
 Bagdogra airport has an International airport label.
 But the major international flights are from Paro and Bangkok only as of 2022.
 Other than that, major Indian cities have weekly twice/thrice flights coming in.

 Kolkatta to Sikkim by Train

 This is another convenient route for international and South Indian Travellers.
-There are a sufficient number of flights/trains to Kolkatta, and they are cheaper.
+There are a sufficient number of flights/trains to Kolkatta, which are cheaper.
 An overnight train journey to New Jalpaiguri Junction in Siliguri works fine if you have plenty of time and want to save money.
-I took this option when I travelled to Sikkim for the second time, and it went super fine.
+I took this option when I travelled to Sikkim for the second time, and it went perfectly.

 I usually don’t dislike any towns, but Siliguri is one town that I didn’t enjoy.
-Siliguri is dry and not so clean.
-I had to wait for two days to get my bike after Indian railways took their sweet time delivering my bike to this city.
-The city neither had a small-town serenity nor a great town vibrancy.
+Siliguri is dry and unclean.
+I had to wait for two days to get my bike after Indian railways delivered the bike to this city.
+The city neither had a small-town serenity nor a town vibe.
 The most weirdly interesting thing I found in Siliguri was the “Scary House” on top of the Garbhagudi of an ISCKON Krishna temple.